darksidewalker/dasiwa-comfyui-installer/README.md

 ## Run Modes

-When an existing install is detected, the wizard offers four choices:
+When an existing install is detected, the web installer offers four choices:

 | Mode | What happens |
 | :--- | :----------- |